Reflections from Thanksgiving in the Field

-Featured Team Members: Emily D. Fernandes, LCSW,
+Featured Team Members: Emily D. Fernandes, MSW,

 “I’m grateful that we share our ‘gratitudes’ not just on Thanksgiving, but on every day at Open Sky,” shared one student, referencing our daily practice of sharing “gratefuls” before evening meals.
 On this Thanksgiving, the gratitudes shared were even more potent than usual, for staff and students alike: family, friendship, fresh starts, the desert, food, fire, and life, to name a few.

 Thanksgiving day started early for each team to allow time for building fire with ample coals to roast their 20-pound turkeys in a dutch ovens.
 As the turkey cooked over several hours, care went into preparing sweet potatoes with candied pecans, fresh sautéed vegetables, stuffing, bacon (a fan favorite), green beans, and gravy.
 The excitement was palpable, including exclamations such as, “Oh thank goodness, there’s cranberry sauce!
 I was worried there wouldn’t be cranberry sauce!”
 As you probably have experienced in your lifetime, eating in the out-of-doors somehow makes good food taste even better.
 As we feasted in the mid-day sun, the food tasted as brilliant as the blue sky on this Thanksgiving Day in the desert.

 The emotional work of Open Sky is challenging, and being away from home during the holidays can be especially difficult.
 For this reason, we take great care to make Thanksgiving a special day, filled with opportunities for sharing tasty food, meaningful connections, and fun.